The A, B, C & E of Skincare

 Active ingredients: Encapsulated Retinol 0.5% + Retinyl Propionate

-Recommended for nighttime use, this serum also contains a hydrating formula of squalane, evening primrose, jojoba, sweet almond, and macadamia seed oil to combat the drying effects of retinol.
-So it has a somewhat oily texture, but it does sink in without feeling dry or too moisturizing.
-It has a yellow tint to it like most retinoid products.
-A little goes a long way, two to three drops are all that’s needed for the face and neck.
+Recommended for nighttime use, this serum also contains a hydrating blend of squalane, evening primrose, jojoba, sweet almond, and macadamia seed oils to combat the drying effects of retinol.
+It has a somewhat oily texture but sinks in without feeling greasy or overly moisturizing.
+Like most retinoid products, it has a yellow tint.
+A little goes a long way; two to three drops are all that’s needed for the face and neck.

-I’ve been using it between one and three times a week, and even after six months I still got 1/3 of it left in the bottle.
-The reason for not using it nightly or so is that I rotate my retinol with chemical exfoliants, which makes it easy for my skin to get upset.
+I’ve been using it between one and three times a week, and even after six months, I still have a third of the bottle left.
+The reason for not using it nightly is that I rotate my retinol with chemical exfoliants, which can easily irritate my skin.

-The first two times of using this I would wake up with slightly dry and dehydrated skin.
-However, that could’ve just been my skin at the time.
-As I haven’t experienced that issue since then.
-However, compared to other retinol serums I’ve tried, this one doesn’t seem that effective when it comes to feeling and seeing overnight results.
-My skin feels only slightly softer and calmer compared to the plumpness, youthfulness, and smoothness that I experience with others.
-I know that retinol works slowly, and it’s only with continued use you’ll be garnering the benefits.
-But even after six months of using it I’m not completely sold by the results compared to others I’ve tried.
-This doesn’t mean that you won’t be wowed by it.
+The first two times I used this, I woke up with slightly dry and dehydrated skin.
+However, I haven’t experienced that issue since, so it might have just been my skin at the time.
+Compared to other retinol serums I’ve tried, this one doesn’t seem as effective in providing overnight results.
+My skin feels only slightly softer and calmer, lacking the plumpness, youthfulness, and smoothness I experience with others.
+I know that retinol works slowly and that benefits come with continued use, but even after six months, I’m not completely sold on the results compared to other serums I’ve tried.
+This doesn’t mean you won’t be impressed by it, though.

 Conclusion

-I find it quite comparable with the First Aid Beauty 0.25% Retinol (review), despite being double the strength in percentage, It’s on the milder side but can bring on irritation if not used correctly.
-The Alpha H Vitamin A serum also uses encapsulated retinol, which means it will be slowly released during the night to combat irritation.
-For anyone with acne, I personally didn’t find this one to be that effective compared to certain other retinol serums that I’ve tried.
-You need to give it time and the oils may be an issue for some.
-But it definitely keeps your skin in check if you have mild to moderate problems.
-Used together with all of the other serums in this kit I noticed a less breakout-prone complexion.
+I find it quite comparable with the First Aid Beauty 0.25% Retinol (review), despite being double the strength.
+It’s on the milder side but can cause irritation if not used correctly.
+The Alpha H serum uses encapsulated retinol, which is slowly released during the night to combat irritation.
+For acne, I didn’t find this serum as effective as others I’ve tried.
+It requires patience, and the oils may be an issue for some.
+However, it does help maintain skin balance for those with mild to moderate issues.
+When used with the other serums in this kit, I noticed fewer breakouts and a more even complexion.

-Overall I find the Alpha H Vitamin A 0.5% to be excellent for anyone who’s between 25-30 years old and just starting to see the first signs of aging.
-I feel like this is a good gentle retinol that delivers results more slowly than some others I’ve tried.
+Overall I find the Alpha H Vitamin A 0.5% serum excellent for anyone between 25-30 years old who is just starting to see the first signs of aging.
+It’s a gentle retinol that delivers results more slowly than some others I’ve tried.

 Vitamin B – Build Moisture